 Away from the banks of the St Lawrence and the scattered trading posts, the vast interior of Canada was inhabited by the First Nations (see above).

 On the whole, the French followed a policy of “live and let live”.
 The authorities of New France was careful to maintain the friendship of the local indigenous peoples.

 Nevertheless, contact between the Europeans and local peoples was unavoidable.
 The Jesuits made attempts to convert the natives to Christianity by establishing missions in their territories.
 More important, though, was the fur trade, in which French and natives worked closely with each other.

 As elsewhere in the Americas, contact had the effect of infecting the local people with European diseases such as smallpox, chicken pox and measles, to which they had no immunity.
 As a result, death rates rose dramatically amongst them, and their population levels fell.

 On the other hand, the First Nations in the vicinity of New France did not suffer one of the most baleful results of the coming of the Europeans, which was the loss of their land.
 The primacy of the fur trade over settlement meant that the French did not have the same voracious hunger for farmland that the English colonists to the south had.

 The Fur Trade

-In 1670, the English formed the Hudson Bay Company, with a monopoly of trade in the Hudson Bay and its hinterland.
-The first head of the company was Prince Rupert, the cousin of Charles II; and the bay’s hinterland was named Prince Rupert’s Land.
-The company began establishing trading posts along the bay’s coast.
+Meanwhile, in 1670 the English had formed the Hudson’s Bay Company, with a monopoly of trade in the Hudson Bay and its vast hinterland.
+The first head of the company was Prince Rupert, the cousin of Charles II; and the Bay’s hinterland was named Prince Rupert’s Land.

 The Wars between Britain and France